SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 3. How can Ncameo's no-code environment be helpful in our course project?
 Probably we could come up with a simple banking application much faster when using Ncameo's no-code environment
 4. Other:

+### December 1 class

+**Singleton design pattern**
+1. Problems/annoyances: a singleton is essentially a global variable, independent of the state of the program; needs to be treated with care when using multithreading (otherwise it could happen that a singleton is still created more than once)
+2. Example for bank project: maybe database connection?

+**Factory design pattern**

+*no discussion*

+**Fulib on steroids**
+1. How did you like working with Fulib in beginning of this class?
+3

+2. Explain your choice (why/what did you like, what did you dislike and why).
+I didn't really know what to expect of it and it took a bit of time to understand its advantages (being quite a systems-modeling-distant person until this course).

+3. Which feature looks exciting for you to revisit using Fulib in a software modeling environment?
+The mockups feature, since I didn't know previously that Fulib has it.

+4. Write down one example where the use of Fulib would have simplified your work with your current final project.
+I actually have used Fulib for the final project already.
+I used it to generate classes along with the class diagrams.
+I found it to be very helpful for generating the class methods that respect bidirectional referential integrity.
+However, I was not able to use the automatically produced diagrams, because the formatting made them unusable (texts were overlapping with each other).

+5. What are your two main reasons why you are not using Fulib anymore or would not use it again?
+I wouldn't exclude using Fulib for other projects.
+It is useful for code generation and sometimes for diagrams as well, but needs more flexibility for the latter.

+6. Write down at least one point that you would like to see change to make Fulib more attractive for (students in) systems modeling?
+I'd like the generated class and object (and possibly other) diagrams to be more flexible - i.e., it should be possible to relocate elements on the diagrams and improve formatting manually where necessary.
+It could also support other languages than Java (e.g. Python), and have more complete documentation.

+7. Would you have liked to do more work with Fulib to explore based on what you have seen right now?
+Yes

+8. Other particularities you spotted and want to share.